kinnara-digital-studio/kecak-workflow/docs/developmentBuildingPlugins.md

 2. Go to the location of your developer training materials, go into Maven dependency folder.
 3. Run `setup-dependency-linux.sh`.

-### Getting and Building Joget WOrkflow Source Code
+### Getting Kecak Workflow Source Code

-- Checkout the source from public mirror at GitHub at or main SVN repository at `http://svn.github.com/jogetworkflow/jw-community.git http://dev.joget.org/svn/jw-community/trunk` (requires login) or get it in your Developer Training Materials
+- Checkout the source from public mirror at GitHub `https://github.com/kinnara-digital-studio/kecak-workflow`

-- Assuming you are using the CollabNet client, in the directory you created for Joget source, run `svn co http://svn.github.com/jogetworkflow/jw-community.git` to check out code from GitHub.

-- Run “mvn clean install” in wflow-app project directory to build it.
+- clone Kecak Workflow `https://github.com/kinnara-digital-studio/kecak-workflow.git` to your repository

 ### Creating a maven project for your plugins